Governors’ Annual Report to Parents

 Redhill Primary Academy continues to be successful and a popular choice of local school.
 The LGB, the Headteacher and all staff continue to be committed to driving improvements in pupils’ progress and attainment.

-As part of this report, the LGB would like to take this opportunity to express its gratitude to the Headteacher, Senior Leadership team and all members of the teaching and administrative/support staff for their hard work and commitment during this challenging period.
-Despite the full national lockdown in March 2020, the Academy continued to provide a face-to-face educational provision for vulnerable pupils and also for children of key workers.
-Considerable work continues to be undertaken to further develop the high-quality remote learning provision to support pupils to work at home and the arrangements which were made to partially reopen in June 2020, then fully in September 2020 are to be commended.
-As a Board, we are immensely proud of the Academy’s employees who have worked tirelessly throughout to ensure that we continue to provide the best education and care possible for our pupils, regardless of the difficulties presented by the pandemic.
+As part of this report, the LGB would like to take this opportunity to express its gratitude to the Headteacher, Senior Leadership team and all members of the teaching and administrative/support staff for their hard work and commitment during another challenging year.
+As a Board, we are immensely proud of the Academy staff who have worked tirelessly throughout to ensure that we continue to provide the best education and care possible for our pupils, regardless of the difficulties presented by the pandemic.

 To discuss any aspect of this report, or to find out about opportunities which may be able to join the Local Governing Board, please contact the Chair of Governors via the Academy.